tukru/window_suspecious_-file_scanner/README.md

-Bash Bunny Windows 11 Scan Payload README
+Bash Bunny Windows 11 Scan Payload.txt

 Introduction

 This Bash Bunny payload is designed to scan a Windows 11 system for suspicious files or data and save all information of interest to the loot folder on the Bash Bunny's storage device.
 The payload runs by executing a series of cmd commands that generate output files containing information about the target system.